-- receiving and/or storing specimens without appropriate consent documentation; - storing or using human tissue after consent withdrawal; - storage failure or other damage affecting human tissue quality for useful research; - loss of human tissue; - sample mix-up or loss of traceability; - transport of specimens to and from the establishment ; - security arrangements; - incorrect disposal. - b) Risk assessments are reviewed regularly.
+- loss of or damage to specimens; - loss of traceability; - receiving specimens without appropriate consent documentation; - storing and using specimens retained for further use without appropriate and valid consent; - storage of anatomical specimens and contingency arrangements; - transport of specimens to and from the establishment; - security arrangements.

+b) Risk assessments are reviewed regularly.